Gestalt Therapy

 Gestalt therapy may be a beneficial approach for conquering anxiety and depression.
 When historical issues are acknowledged and released, peace and healing may be found in the present.
 According to a 2019 study, Gestalt therapy can be a "useful treatment" for anxiety disorders and indicated "turning points during therapy."

-Post-traumatic stress disorder (PTSD) may also see significant benefits from Gestalt therapy.
-The American Psychological Association states that this therapy can help us focus on the "here and now" and how we "make contact with the world."
+Those with posttraumatic stress disorder (PTSD) may also see significant benefits from Gestalt therapy.
+The American Psychological Association states that this therapy can help a client focus on the "here and now" and how we "make contact with the world."

 PTSD may cause you to focus on the past and cause you to experience flashbacks, potentially leading to panic attacks or other distressing symptoms.
 In this case, a Gestalt therapist may help you ground yourself in the here and now or work on mindfulness practices to manage traumatic stress and assist in the healing process.